MariskaS/ab-test/README.md

 ## Comments
 1. LocalStorage Service (used to save the selected color scheme(`dark`|| `light` mode) of the project).
+1. Added routing.
+ - In the case of a **path that does not exist**, **the Page Not Found** will be displayed.
+ - In the case of an empty path - `redirectTo: '/account'`.
 1. Reusable components such as Buttons and Dropdown.
 1. Responsive for all components.
 1. Variable system(Css/Scss) - The color variables are made in **CSS** for the ability to quickly change the